yana-qaSwe/testversion/README.md

 **Steps:**

-1. Open demoshopping.ru.
+1. Open qa.demoshopping.ru

-Actual result: the website's favicon isn't displayed on the browser tab.
+**Actual result**: The website's favicon isn't displayed on the browser tab.

-Expected result: the website's favicon is displayed on the browser tab.
+**Expected result**: The website's favicon is displayed on the browser tab.

 **Environment:**